Thinkmill/monorepo/GETTING_STARTED.md

 This prompts a series of questions allowing you to select what package is changed, the kind of (semver) change it is, and a description of the change.
 For now, select `simple-package` and give it a `major` bump type.

-Note the descriptions will end up in the READMEs of the packages.
+Note the descriptions will end up in the CHANGELOGs of the packages.

 Next we run: